 Interesting Facts About the Spekboom Plant & Its Uses

-The spekboom plant is a sprawling shrub or small tree; occurring in karroid (semi desert) areas and bushveld.
+Spekboom is a sprawling shrub or small tree; occurring in karroid (semi desert) areas and bushveld.
 It is usually found in rocky places and grows prolifically in parts of the Eastern Cape.
 The leaves are circular and bright green or pale grey.
 The plant has a glossy red-brown trunk and bears a dense crown of succulent leaves and stems.

 It is most attractive in full bloom as a mass of soft pink nectar-rich flowers flourish at the ends of the branchlets.
 After flowering, tiny papery three-winged fruits populate the unassuming spekboom plant.
 This versatile plant has several uses: